-Robert Smith of Maryland was Jefferson's navy secretary.
+Robert Smith of Maryland was Jefferson's secretary of the navy.
 A prominent attorney, he was active in state politics and was elected to the Baltimore City Council and both houses of the Maryland legislature.
 He was Madison's secretary of state until being forced out of the position in 1811.
-Outside the Cabinet, Jefferson named as minister to France former Continental Congress delegate Robert R. Livingston of New York, and as his private secretary Virginia neighbor and Army officer Meriwether Lewis.

 Outside the cabinet, Jefferson named as minister to France former Continental Congress delegate Robert R. Livingston of New York, and as his private secretary Virginia neighbor and army officer Meriwether Lewis.